MV011/test/README.md

 2. Open a terminal
 3. Navigate to the project's root folder
 4. Run `mvn clean test`
-5. Run `allure serve allure-results`
+5. Run `allure serve allure-results` to view reports